-Here’s why receiving a teeth cleaning at least twice a year matters for your smile.
+Here’s why receiving a multiple times a year matters for your smile.

-Most dentists, including ours, agree that you should have your teeth professionally cleaned every 6 months, or twice a year.
-This accepted standard allows our dentists and our dental hygienists to keep tabs on the health of your teeth and gums.
+Most dentists, including ours, agree that having your teeth professionally cleaned every 6 months, or twice a year, is best.
+This accepted standard allows our dentists and hygienists to keep tabs on the health of your teeth and gums.

 Regularly brushing and flossing your teeth on your own is beneficial but does not effectively remove all plaque, tartar, and bacteria buildup.
 If you want to prevent tooth decay and cavity formation, specialized dental tools, a trained hygienist, and regular cleanings are all required.